amorena/democdonpaas/README.md

 Description: static code analysis engine extracting various quality metrics from the code
 Address: http://sonar:9000

-**1 VM for Openshift environments (PROD env).
-I've used the standard VM available from the customer portal**
+**1 VM for Openshift environments (PROD env)**
+I've used the standard VM available from the customer portal

 Note: if running _boot2docker_ on Mac OSX, _DOCKER_HOST_ is the ip of boot2docker virtual machine.